eccenca/cmem-plugin-uuid/README-public.md

 ## UUID Convert

 Convert a UUID from one format to another.
-The plugin accepts strings in the correct format, however, the log will show a warning if it does not comply with the standard specified in [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122) and the [proposed updates](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html).
+The plugin accepts strings in the correct format, however, the log will show a warning if the input does not comply with the standard specified in [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122) and the
+[proposed updates](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-01.html).

 ### Parameters